keul/keul.it/content/blog/javascript-execute-cpu-intensive-tasks-with-workers/index.md

   In our case: we don't need to look for text match when the user inserted less than 3 (or maybe more) chars.
 - Most important: **debounce the state change while user is typing**

-Last one is the most important: if we set the min chars to 3 and the user is typing the word `animate` we are repeating the operation again and again for all of the following words:
+Last one is the most important: even if we set a min chars value to 3 and the user is typing the word `animate` we are repeating the operation again and again for all of the following words:

 - `ani`
 - `anim`